-Delft is a small Dutch town best known to tourists for its Delftware (Delft blue pottery) – beautiful blue and white glazed earthenware, which you will see in any souvenir shop in the Netherlands.
-The city is also rich in history – the city of Dutch Royal family, practically the first capital of the Netherlands and the place of the famous Dutch painter Johannes Vermeer.
-Delft is a ‘must see’ destination when travelling in the Netherlands.
+Delft is a small Dutch town best known to tourists for its Delftware (Delft blue pottery).
+But apart from the beautiful blue and white glazed earthenware, the city is also rich in history.
+Delft is the city of Dutch Royal family, practically the first capital of the Netherlands and the place of the famous Dutch painter Johannes Vermeer.
+Visit Delft – a ‘must see’ destination when travelling in the Netherlands.

 If you have ever been in a souvenir shop in the Netherlands, no doubt you have noticed blue and white pottery made in Holland.
 The famous Dutch pottery is called Delftware not for nothing – majority of it was produced in Delft since the 17th century.
 So, when we visited Delft it was the first thing we wanted to see – how the Delftware is being produced.
 In Delft you can visit one of the factories and learn about the history and process of the delftware production.

 Visiting a delftware factory is not the only thing you can do in Delft.
 As I mentioned, Delft is rich in history and you will find here the old city center, museum dedicated to artwork of Johannes Vermeer, 15th-century church with the tomb of William of Orange and many other things.
-So, hop on the train or into a car and go to Delft to explore sights and activities this small Dutch town has to offer.
+So, hop on the train and visit Delft to explore sights and activities this small Dutch town has to offer.

 VVE Oostpoort te Delft

 VVE Oostpoort is the 15th century Eastern Gate to Delft.
 The only remaining city gate in Delft is built in brick and it’s only a 10 minute walk from the city center.

 There are channels going in all directions from the Eastern Gate and it’s a pleasant walk along one of them.
 When we visited Delft in summer the canals were full of lily pads and flowers – really beautiful.

 Visit Delft for its Delftware